Doodle-Med/whisper-metal-control-center/README.md

 Recipients simply mount the DMG, drag the folder anywhere, and double-click the launcher.
 The terminal window that opens handles the first-time bootstrap and starts the server before opening the UI in the default browser.

+### Toward a standalone app (Phase 3)

+Phase 3 will turn this into a fully self-contained macOS app bundle (no manual Python/ffmpeg installs).
+The high-level plan—embedding the Python runtime, bundling whisper.cpp, and generating a `.app` + notarised DMG—is tracked in `docs/standalone-roadmap.md`.

 ## Tips & troubleshooting
 - **Metal build issues** → ensure the Xcode Command Line Tools are installed and re-run `./scripts/setup_whisper_cpp.sh`.